waveyboym/COS221-PA5/README.md

  2. Testing of website

 ## Week of 5/6 - 7/6
- 1. Completeion of backend, testing and final touchups of website
+ 1. Completion of backend, testing and final touchups of website
  2. Finalisation of report and submission of project files

 ## Contributors ✨